Summary of Action Items:

 Joris Delanghe commented that the updated Schwartz formula is only valid for enzymatic IDMS-standardized methods.
 Greg Miller agreed that pediatrics is an interesting problem because IDMS-traceable Jaffe methods may give lower results for methods that are sensitive to protein, making it even more important to remove the old Schwartz equation.
 Graham Jones offered the opinion that removing the old equations is an improvement because it will make it simpler.
 Another comment was that clinicians do not have control over where samples are tested.
 Greg Miller added that all U.S. laboratories are using standardized methods and the Siemens Dimension Jaffe non-IDMS-traceable method has been shown to produce results in close agreement with IDMS values in the CAP accuracy based LN24 Survey.
 Andrew Narva commented that most clinicians never knew there was a problem with creatinine methods, do not know that it has been fixed, and that less detail on the website meant for clinicians is better.
 It may confuse clinicians to add a comment that the equation should be used with creatinine results from IDMS-traceable methods.
 Greg Miller agreed with Graham Jones' comment that if the equation is used with a creatinine result from a non-IDMS-traceable method, it will only cause a 5% error in eGFR calculation.
 No one gave any reasons to keep the older equations.

-7. Informational Posting on CKD-EPI Equation, Andrew Narva (Director) NKDEP, NIDDK
+Andrew Narva (Director) NKDEP, NIDDK

 The website will add a short educational posting explaining the CKD-EPI equation, including a brief description of the equation and an introductory paragraph that states "The CKD-EPI equation is a new equation published in 2009 to estimate GFR from serum creatinine, age, sex, and race for adults greater than 18 years of age.
 NKDEP has not made a recommendation on general implementation of this equation.
 The equation is still being validated and while offering some improvement for eGFR between 60 and 120 mL/min/1.73m2, it is not clear that implementing CKD-EPI in place of the MDRD Study equation would alter clinical detection or management of patients with CKD."
 The CKD-EPI equation is marginally better than the MDRD Study equation and mostly beneficial in the range of 60-120 and thus of less consequence in the management of CKD.
 Other equations are being evaluated and it is not an efficient use of resources to change the recommendation every time a new equation is published.
 If anything, a more important change is educating clinicians in the use of urine albumin in assessing patients.
 Also, NKDEP wants to remain consistent with other agencies.